easydev991/Days/README.md

 # Days 2.1
 This is my first own project.
 The app uses Realm to store your data and shows how many days passed after something happened in your life.
+VIPER architecture.

 ## What you can do with this app